samueljacobs98/figuriine/README.md

   - Generate a personality for the figure based on the customisations made.
   - Generate a figure based on a description provided by the user.
 - **Performance Improvements**: Consider the user of Matcaps over light-responsive meshes.
 Use r3f-perf for performance monitoring.
+- **Error Handling**: Implement error handling for failed API calls and other errors.

 ## Getting Started